-If they have a substantial collection, try a subscription to the American bee journal and/or Bee culture magazine.
+If they have a substantial collection of books on beekeeping, try a subscription to the American bee journal and/or Bee culture magazine.

 You may need to do a little spying to make sure you don’t get them a copy of something they already own.